jsarriaa/TRITEX_Barley_assembly_protocol/README.md

 ## Manual scaffold curation: Map Inspector Shiny
 > IMPORTANT NOTE: Those following scripts have not been tested.
 Use on your own knowledge.
 Recomended trying to follow the original TRITEX guide.
+> Download and use Shiny, you can follow this [manual](https://www.linode.com/docs/guides/how-to-deploy-rshiny-server-on-ubuntu-and-debian/) recomended by TRITEX pipeline.

 At the colinear plots you can observe inverted scaffolds, like at this [example](https://bitbucket.org/tritexassembly/tritexassembly.bitbucket.io/raw/9375957ff5f1763b1ce11d090919a76de9d7bf7a/manual_curation.jpg).